 10:00 – Stroll through The Dark Hedges

-Planted in the 18th century by the Stuart family, these beech trees are actually dead and they have become a natural phenomena and one of the most photographed attractions in Northern Ireland.
+Planted in the 18th century by the Stuart family, these beech trees are actually dead and they have become a natural phenomenon and one of the most photographed attractions in Northern Ireland.

 Scotland and the North Antrim Coast are just twelve miles apart.